Skip to content

 Segment

 The objective now is to automatically identify different tissue types within the images, using Segment (Ashburner and Friston 2005).
-The output of the segmentation will be used for achieving more accurate inter-subject alignment using Dartel (to be explained later).
+The output of the segmentation will be used for achieving more accurate inter-subject alignment using Shoot (to be explained later).
 Segmentation can be found within SPMSpatialSegment in the batching system.
-It is suggested that Native Space versions of the tissues in which you are interested are generated, along with Dartel imported versions of grey and white matter.
+It is suggested that Native Space versions of the tissues in which you are interested are generated, along with Imported versions of grey and white matter.
 It is useful to also have either a native or “imported” version of the CSF, so that intra-cranial volumes may be computed (see later).

 For VBM, the native space images are usually the c1*.nii files, as it is these images that will eventually be warped to MNI space.
 Both the imported and native tissue class image sets can be specified via the Native Space options of the user interface.